lwig-wg/terminology/draft-bormann-lwig-7228bis.md

 devices exist.
 They are less demanding from a standards development point of view as they can largely use existing protocols unchanged.
-The present document therefore does not make any attempt to define classes beyond Class 2.
-These devices can still be constrained by a limited energy supply.
+The present document therefore does not make any attempt to define constrained classes beyond Class 2.
+These devices, and to a certain extent even J-group devices, can still be constrained by a limited energy supply.

 With respect to examining the capabilities of constrained nodes, particularly for Class 1 devices, it is important to understand what